 Those That Didn’t Make the Cut

-Sony SRS-XB30: This speaker is packed to the gills with features: it has lights, a 8800mAh battery that also doubles up as a powerbank, and an Xtra Bass Boost button which gives you better decibel gain at the same frequency.
-If volume is what you’re looking for, this speaker was the loudest in our test.
+Sony SRS-XB30: This speaker is packed to the gills with features: it has lights, an 8800mAh battery that also doubles up as a power bank, and an Extra Bass Boost button which gives you better decibel gain at the same frequency.
+If the volume is what you’re looking for, this speaker was the loudest in our test.
 However, we found the bass lacking for a speaker this size, and our expert at Rontek agreed that the Bose had much higher audio quality.
-Also, considering it price (almost Rs.
+Also, considering its price (almost Rs.
 9000), you can just pick up the cheaper Flip 4 or the more expensive but tremendous Bose Soundlink 2.

 Sony SRS-XB-10: The XB-10 is compact, has IPX5 waterproofing, NFC, and great sound for its size.
 However, the Roll 2 takes the cake for boasting vastly better and louder sound at the same price, and don't forget the full waterproofing.

 Boat Stone 600: This is another unique product that offers a lot for its price.
 The only IP66 rated speaker in our tests, it offers good mids and highs but has relatively poor lows, with distorted bass notes.
 But when you factor in the price, this is a good enough speaker but not great.
 (However, if you do plan to spend time on a boat, this speaker will be a trooper.)